 The Demand for Financial Advice is Higher Than Ever

-According to Jennifer Valdez, President of Americas at Intelliflo:
+As Jennifer Valdez, President of Americas at Intelliflo, explains:

 “There is a significant need and desire for financial advice across the board, but many simply don’t know how to access it.”

-- Build credibility and trust by showcasing expertise.
+• Builds credibility and trust by showcasing your expertise.

-- Engage existing clients with timely market insights and financial tips.
+• Engages existing clients with timely updates and insights.

 How Financial Advisors Are Using Content Marketing Successfully